This page teaches you how to continuously improve conversion rates on your site.

 It's not hard to test a variant that A) decreases total signups by weeding out visitors who weren't ultimately going to pay while it B) simultaneously increases revenue by better incentivizing potential purchasers who were on the fence to pay.

 So, if you're only monitoring signups as a metric of success, you'll miss this potential win.
-(Fortunately, an A/B tool like Google Optimize lets you monitor multiple metrics.)
+(Fortunately, an A/B tool like Google Optimize monitors multiple metrics.)

 In short, consider end-of-funnel conversion when assessing the results of an A/B test.